bitfocus/companion-module-etc-eos/companion/HELP.md

 | catX_wheel_Y_floatval        | Float value for Wheel Y or Category X  |
 | catX_wheel_Y_oscname         | OSC path value (from label)            |

+There is a sample Stream Deck + configuration file in the github repository that demonstrates how this can be used effectively to manage all encoders on a single Stream Deck + page.

 ## Feedbacks